November 21, 20160 mins read

 Write code that is easy to delete, not easy to extend.
 Instead of building re-usable software, we should try to build disposable software.
 I don’t need to tell you that deleting code is more fun than writing it.

-Ashley ends her talk by summarising that modularising code is tough, because there’s a lot more we need to understand in order to begin to work out how and when to split code.
-One of the main challenges with deciding how and when to modularise code, is that there’s a time based element to it.
+Ashley ends her talk by summarizing that modularizing code is tough, because there’s a lot more we need to understand in order to begin to work out how and when to split code.
+One of the main challenges with deciding how and when to modularize code, is that there’s a time based element to it.
 It’s only through time that we can observe whether a strategy is working for us or against us.